-Now, order them in terms of which ones you’d most like to break into.
-Then start pitching them one by one.
-When you get a rejection from a publication, or don’t hear back even after following up, you move to the next publication on the list.
-This way, you’re making sure you’re giving your story a chance to appear in your dream publications even if it does eventually get published in the local paper.
+Now, order them in terms of which ones you’d most like to break into and start pitching them one by one.
+When you get a rejection from a publication or don’t hear back even after following up, you move to the next publication on the list.
+This way, you’re making sure you’re giving your story a chance to appear in your dream publications, even if it does eventually get published in the local paper.

 The advantages of aiming high are:

-3. You start learning from the best.
-Further to the point of building relationships, if you’ve pitched a The New York Times editor ten stories in the last two months, it’s almost inevitable that at some point the editor will email you back to tell you why your pitches aren’t hitting the mark.
+- You learn from the best: If you’ve pitched a National Geographic editor ten stories in the last two months, it’s almost inevitable that at some point the editor will email you back to tell you why your pitches aren’t hitting the mark.
 This means you’re getting feedback from top editors and learning about your mistakes from the get go.
 In fact, this is exactly how I broke into TIME.
 I write about it in detail in this case study.

 So when should you aim high?
 Here are some situations in which starting from the top is the better idea: